genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/02_web-components/01_form/09_select.md

 | selected | `boolean` | Selects the option, so it turns to the selected mode                                         |

 :::note
-If you place the `selected` attribute in more than one `option` while the `multiple = false`, then only the first occurrence will be selected.
+- If you specify a `selected` or `value` to more than one `option` while `multiple = false`, then the component selects only the first in the `alpha-option` list
 :::

 ## Usage
 All examples below use the `alpha-design-system`.
 If you are using any other design system, change the declaration of this component accordingly.

-- **Example 1**: a select displaying 2 options at a time, with an open list.
+- **Example 1**: a select displaying 2 options at a time; users can scroll up or down to see other options in the list
 ```html title="Example 1"
 <alpha-select size="2" open>
     <alpha-option value="s">Small</alpha-option>